NoosWare/rapp_beginner_tutorials/cpp/speech/text_to_speech/README.md

 make
 ```

-3. If everything is ok, you will have created your executable `set_noise_profile` in the folder build.
+3. If everything is ok, you will have created your executable `text_to_speech` in the folder build.
 4. Run your executable
     ```
-    ./set_noise_profile
+    ./text_to_speech
     ```
+At the end of the process you'll have an `audio.wav`in your `build` folder.
 Now you can explore and make your own projects!